 Useful guide: Downloading HTML from a Website

-- Identify Hidden Elements: Look for elements that are hidden using CSS properties like
+- Look for elements hidden with CSS like

 display: none;